codesforu/phpRechnung/README.md

 !!!
 IMPORTANT NOTE !!!

-Since phpRechnung 1.6 RC1 Smarty Template engine is used.
-Still some changes must be made in order to work.
+Since phpRechnung 1.6 RC1, Smarty Template engine is used, but there are still some changes must be made in order to make it work.

-The Webserver must have write access for following directories '/include/smarty/cache' and '/include/smarty/templates_c'
+The webserver must have write access for following directories '/include/smarty/cache' and '/include/smarty/templates_c'

 It is recommended (but not mandatory) to place these directories